mrismanaziz/Reforestation/README.md

-## Why do cows not have toes?
-They lactose!
+## What do you call an eagle who can play the piano?
+Talonted!